juxhouse/bela-resources/reference/APM-Telemetry-Tools.md

 At the code level, Telemetry/APM tools don't distinguish between a call and a callback, for example.
 They work off the runtime stack, so they don't know the difference between a direct dependency and an injected dependency.
 BELA analyses source code and compiled code to correctly detect only actual dependencies.

-## Tools and Guidance for Better Organization
+# Structure and Governance — Not a Global Soup

-Telemetry/APM elements exist in a single global space and are grouped coarsely, at best, by attributes like type, tier or physical location.
+APM tools present all elements in a single flat universe, sometimes grouped only by type or physical layer.

-BELA provides multi-level containers that organize your Telemetry/APM data together your with code projects, code elements, libs, services, endpoints, etc, cohesively into your own architectural divisions.

-BELA does not restrict you to a particular architectural style and adapts to the style you choose: Domains/Subdomains, Products, Business Units, Services, Capabilities, etc.
+BELA organizes everything — telemetry, services, repos, libraries, endpoints — into your actual architecture model, whether that's:

+ - Domains / Subdomains
+ - Products and Capabilities
+ - Business Units
+ - Services and Modules

+You define your architecture.
+BELA maps your telemetry into it.